 *although it is romanized as such, the pronunciation of this one can change a lot depending on where in the word or sentence it is placed.

-How to spell a Korean word in English letters
+Using romanization to spell a Korean word with English letters

-Now that we have learned the romanization for each Korean letter let’s learn how to spell a word in Korean using English letters.
+Now that we have learned the romanization of each Korean letter, let’s learn how to spell a word in Korean using English letters.
 Let’s take the word 밥.
 To romanize it, follow the chart above.

 ㅂ = b (first)